citp/privacy-policy-historical/j/je/jet/jet2holidays.com.md

   * to _administer promotions and competitions_ which we run from time to time;
   * for _market research_ : from time to time, we may also use your information to contact you by letter, phone, SMS or email to conduct customer satisfaction surveys or similar market research exercises;
   * for the purposes of ensuring _safety and security_ on our flights and in our resorts;
   * to _help us design our websites and improve your experience_ : we may collect information about the way you use and access our websites.
 Our web system collects information about each visitor, including IP address, the length of time spent on the website and the order in which pages are visited.
+Our web site may use technologies to help analyse how users navigate our web pages, links and forms.
 This is explained in more detail in the cookies section [here](https://www.jet2holidays.com/cookies)
   * for _fraud prevention_ : to protect our customers and us from fraud and theft, we may look at information that we get from identity checks along with information in our customer records and other information which is publically available (including on social media);
   * for meeting our _regulatory obligations_ , including liaising with regulatory authorities and for our own internal audit purposes;
   * for _complying with applicable laws and regulations_ ;